hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 -------------------------------------------------------

-As demonstrated earlier, you can add collaborators to your group if they have a VSC account If you want to work together with someone from outside the VSC, there are two options:
+As demonstrated earlier, you can add collaborators to your group if they have a VSC account If you want to work together with someone who doesn't have a VSC account, there are two options:

 1) Applying for a VSC account

 You can let your collaborators apply for a VSC account.
 This is the best solution if you have a small group of close collaborators.
-When they have a VSC-account, externals can get access to all functionalities of Tier-1 Data
+When they have a VSC-account, externals can get access to all functionalities of Tier-1 Data.

+For more information about requesting a VSC account, see :ref:`apply for account`.

 2) Sharing data via Globus